-We’ll compare them in terms of academics and research, career prospects, costs and scholarship opportunities.
-When we talk about costs we mean the cost of doing your MS and of the cost of living.
+We’ll compare them in terms of academics and research, career prospects, costs, and scholarship opportunities.
+When we talk about costs we mean the cost of doing your studies and the cost of living.

 When we talk about scholarships, we’re referring to the likelihood of finding scholarships there.

-Keeping this in mind, we see there are a lot of advantages for the US and Canada.
-In terms of academics, research and career prospects – the USA is absolutely one of the best countries to study abroad in.
+Keeping this in mind, we see there are a lot of advantages for the USA and Canada.
+In terms of academics, research, and career prospects – the USA is absolutely one of the best countries to study abroad in.

 In terms of scholarships, the US leads again because the number of world-class institutes in the U.S. is unmatched by any other country in the world.
 Germany is also another popular destination preferred by a lot of Indian Students because of their full scholarship option for international students.

 Every country definitely has its own top universities.
 The UK has its top universities – the set of colleges in Oxford and Cambridge.

-Singapore has NTU and Nanyang.
-Every country has a few excellent schools but the number of top universities in USA is very high.
+Every country has a few excellent schools but the number of top universities in the USA is very high.

 Clearly, if you intend to study abroad, you’ll find a lot of options when shortlisting universities for studying in the USA.
 But on the other hand, the other countries have their own advantages when choosing them as your study abroad destination.